Oil Industry Tax Breaks

 Top Three Tax Deductions for Oil and Gas Investments

 Since 1986, Uncle Sam has given you two options: hand him your tax dollars or instead invest in an oil and gas project.
 Here are the top ways you can take advantage of tax breaks for investors.
 You can legally deduct up to 80% of your investment in the year you make the investment—and up to 100% in just five years.

 Tangible drilling costs refer to money spent on equipment or other items you can resell (wellheads, tanks, leaseholds, etc.).
 Tangible drilling costs (TDC) make up about 20% of the drilling costs and are 100% tax deductible.
 In the example above, the remaining tangible costs ($25,000) may be deducted as depreciation over a seven-year period.
 (See Section 263 of the tax code.).

-A benefit implemented to help support smaller oil companies and direct investors, the 1990 Tax Act allows certain entities to exempt 15 percent of their gross income from federal taxes.
+The IRS also gives a 15% depletion allowance against production revenue to allow for the drop in oil and gas reserves in a well.
+The 1990 Tax Act allows certain entities to exempt 15% of their gross income from federal taxes to help support smaller oil companies and direct investors.
 This exemption applies only to companies that produce no more than 50,000 barrels per day of oil or other entities that produce no more than 1,000 barrels of oil per day or 6 million cubic feet per day of gas.